kubernetes/enhancements/keps/sig-network/2086-service-internal-traffic-policy/README.md

 #### Story 1

 As an application owner, I would like traffic to cluster DNS servers to always prefer local endpoints to reduce latency in my application.
+However, if the local DNS pod is temporarily unavailable, my application should automatically switch to using a remote DNS pod until the local DNS pod comes back.

 #### Story 2